kotik98/entangle-blockchain/docs/api/proto-docs.md

 ### TransactionLogs
 TransactionLogs define the logs generated from a transaction execution with a given hash.
-It it used for import/export data as transactions are not persisted on blockchain state after an upgrade.
+It is used for import/export data as transactions are not persisted on blockchain state after an upgrade.